apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   ![Balance Procedure Scheduler](images/BalanceProcedureScheduler.png)

   * After a job is submitted, the job is added to the pendingQueue.
-  * Worker thread takes job and run it.
+  * The worker threads take jobs and run them.
 Journals are written to storage.
-  * If writing journal fails, the job is added to the recoverQueue for later recovery.
+  * If writing the journal fails, the job is added to the recoverQueue for later recovery.
 If Worker thread catches a RetryTaskException, it adds the job to the delayQueue.
   * Rooster thread takes job from delayQueue and adds it back to pendingQueue.
-  * When a scheduler starts, it will scan all the unfinished jobs from journal and add them to the recoverQueue.
-The recover thread will recover them from journal and add them back to pendingQueue.
+  * When a scheduler starts, it scans all the unfinished jobs from the journal and add them to the recoverQueue.
+The recover thread will recover them from the journal and add them back to the pendingQueue.

 ### DistCpFedBalance